thesanchitadevi/Bike-Store-Server/README.md

   - `modules`: Contains the different modules of the application.
     - `products`: Contains the product module.
     - `orders`: Contains the order module.
+    - `authentication`: Contains the authentication module.
+    - `user`: Contains the user module.

 ## Running the Application